epics-docs/epics-docs/guides/EPICS_Intro.rst

 Connection Management
 ^^^^^^^^^^^^^^^^^^^^^

 Each IOC provides a connection management service.
-When a Channel Access server fails (e.g. its IOC crashes) the client is notified and when a client fails (e.g. its task crashes) the server is notified.
-When a client fails, the server breaks the connection.
-When a server crashes, the client automatically re-establishes communication when the server restarts.
+If a Channel Access server fails (e.g. its IOC crashes) the client is notified and when a client fails (e.g. its task crashes) the server is notified.
+If a client fails, the server breaks the connection.
+If a server crashes, the client automatically re-establishes communication when the server restarts.